idleberg/bun-storage/README.md

 ## Usage

-For simple use cases, the automatic setup will expose both, `sessionStorage` and `localStorage` on the global object.
+For simple use cases the automatic setup will expose both, `sessionStorage` and `localStorage`, on the global object.

 ```typescript
 import 'bun-storage/auto';